 One of the primary measures of financial strength in a financial institution is its capital position.
 Capital levels are managed in accordance with policies and plans that are reviewed and approved by the Board of Directors.
 Capital is measured in four categories: Leverage Ratio (formerly called equity), Common Equity Tier 1, Total Tier 1 and Total Eligible Capital.
 Credit Union Deposit Guarantee Corporation (CUDGC) requires minimums for the four measures and DDCU subsequently has target ranges it would prefer to operate in.
 Currently DDCU well exceeds minimums and with strong results the past few years now exceeds even our targets.
-For 2019 our ratios were as follows:
+For 2020 our ratios were as follows:

-- \blacktriangleright Leverage 11.37%
+- ➤ Leverage 11.17%

-- \blacktriangleright Common Equity Tier 1 16.85%
+- ➤ Common Equity Tier 1 18.31%

-- ➢ Total Tier 1 - 16.85%
+- ➤ Total Tier 1 18.31%

-- ➤ Total Eligible Capital 17.65%
+- ➤ Total Eligible Capital 19.20%

-Strong capital allows DDCU to continue to grow its balance sheet, provide continued service and technological advancement for members and return to regular patronage payments.
-Below is a graph of our leverage ratio since 2013.
-2019 shows a slight drop in the ratio, due to the accelerated growth in our asset level during the year, but remains a strong ratio.
+Strong capital allows DDCU to continue to grow its balance sheet, provide continued service and technological advancement for members and a return to regular patronage payments.
+Below is a graph of our leverage ratio since 2014.
+2020 again shows a slight drop in the ratio, due to the accelerated growth in our asset level during the year, but remains a strong ratio.